WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 An Eye on a Balance Scale

-Mat throwing dice with blood streaming down his face, the wide brim of his hat pulled down low so she could not see his wound, while Thom Merrilyn put his hand into a fire to draw out the small blue stone that now dangled on Moiraine’s forehead.
+Mat throwing dice with blood streaming down his face, the wide brim of his hat pulled down low so she could not see his wound, while Thom Merrilin put his hand into a fire to draw out the small blue stone that now dangled on Moiraine’s forehead.

--The Fires Of Heaven, What Can Be Learned in Dreams
+- The Fires Of Heaven, What Can Be Learned in Dreams

 The dream shows the dangers: Thom literally put his hands into great heat to free Moiraine, Mat has a facial wound hidden by his hat, but he still rolled his dice to find their way.
 I.e. He is relying on his luck while bravely playing the game against the Finns.
 The kesiera is something personal of Moiraine’s and is therefore symbolic of her.
-Noal does not appear in the dream as though he is already dead.
+Noal does not appear in the dream, as though he is already dead.

-The dice refers to the game of Foxes and Snakes and that they need to use this game, and Mat’s luck, to effect a rescue.
+The dice refers to the game of Foxes and Snakes, and that they need to use this game, and Mat’s luck, to effect a rescue.

 Hanging By A Limb